Muskox: Social behavior and reproduction

-The mating (or "rutting") season of the muskoxen begins in late June or early July.
+The mating ("rutting") season of the muskoxen begins in late June or early July.
 During this time, dominant bulls will fight others out of the herds and establish harems of usually six or seven cows and their offspring.
 Fighting bulls will first rub their preorbital glands against their legs while bellowing loudly, and then display their horns.
 The bulls then back up about 20 m, lower their heads, and charge into each other, and will keep doing so until one bull gives up.
 Subordinate and elderly bulls will leave the herds to form bachelor groups or become solitary.
 However, when danger is present, the outside bulls can return to the herd for protection.
 Dominant bulls will prevent cows from leaving their harems.
 During mating, a bull will tap an estrous cow with his foreleg to calm her down and make her more receptive to his advances.
 The herds reassemble when summer ends.

 While the bulls are more aggressive during the rutting season and lead their groups, the females take charge during gestation.
 Pregnant females are aggressive and decide what distance the herd travels in a day and where they will bed for the night.
 The herds move more often when cows are lactating, to let them get enough food to nurse their offspring.
 Cows have an eight- to nine-month gestation period, with calving occurring from April to June.
 Cows do not calve every year.
-When winters are severe, cows will not go into estrus and thus not calve the next year.
+When winters are severe, cows will not go into estrus and thus will not calve the next year.
 When calving, cows stay in the herd for protection.
 Muskox are precocial, and calves can keep up with the herd within just a few hours after birth.
 The calves are welcomed into the herd and nursed for the first two months.
 After that, a calf then begins eating vegetation and nurses only occasionally.
 Cows communicate with their calves through braying.
 The calf's bond with its mother weakens after two years.

 Muskoxen have a distinctive defensive behavior: when the herd is threatened, the adults will face outward to form a stationary ring or semicircle around the calves.
 The bulls are usually the front line for defense against predators, with the cows and juveniles gathering close to them.
 Bulls determine the defensive formation during rutting, while the cows decide the rest of the year.